Snownee/Lychee/original_docs/recipe.md

     | group      | same as vanilla ^optional^                                     |                                                                       |
     | assembling | actions that running before the result is displayed ^optional^ | [PostAction](post-action.md) \| [PostAction](post-action.md)[]        |

+    Note: You cannot use shorthand ingredients or result in this recipe type.

 ??? example

     ```json